EBZebra/docs/edge/source/guide/DOMinjection.md

 ## About DOM Injection

-New in Enterprise Browser 1.3 is the ability to insert CSS, JavaScript and meta tags into the DOM without modifying the underlying application.
+Enterprise Browser has the ability to insert CSS, JavaScript and meta tags into the DOM without modifying the underlying application.
 This permits features, capabilities and even the look of one or more server-based Enterprise Browser app pages to be modified at runtime using DOM elements stored in a text file on the device.

 DOM injection is enabled by default in EB 1.3 and higher apps, and is **activated by the &lt;CustomDOMElements&gt; in the &lt;Application&gt; section** of the app's `Config.xml` file.
 This new tag will contain a fully qualified path to the device-resident file that you create, which stores the DOM element(s) to be injected and the names of the pages to receive injections whenever displayed. **Injected CSS and JavaScript can be local, server-based or in any combination thereof**.

 * **DOM injection device support**:
 	* **Android with stock webkit**